rustls/rustls/README.md

 ### Platform support

-While Rustls itself is platform independent it uses [`ring`](https://crates.io/crates/ring) for implementing the cryptography in TLS.
+While Rustls itself is platform independent, it uses [`ring`](https://crates.io/crates/ring) for implementing the cryptography in TLS.
 As a result, rustls only runs on platforms supported by `ring`.
-At the time of writing this means x86, x86-64, armv7, and aarch64.
-For more information see [the supported `ring` CI targets](https://github.com/briansmith/ring/blob/9cc0d45f4d8521f467bb3a621e74b1535e118188/.github/workflows/ci.yml#L151-L167).
+At the time of writing, this means x86, x86-64, armv7, and aarch64.
+For more information, see [the supported `ring` CI targets](https://github.com/briansmith/ring/blob/9cc0d45f4d8521f467bb3a621e74b1535e118188/.github/workflows/ci.yml#L151-L167).

 Rustls requires Rust 1.60 or later.